 When a right click is made on a given unit 1 in the stack panel, the extended unit information window is displayed.
-It gives more information on the unit 2 (see D below and section IX on Units), including information related to currently applicable modifiers or events effects in a specific sub-panel which you can access through this information button inside the popup (click on button 2).
+It gives more information on the unit 2 (see D below and section IX on Units). or the Finns) including information related to currently applicable modifiers or events effects in a specific sub-panel which you can access through this information button inside the popup (click on button 2).

 Regions (1 below) can be inspected via the region inspector.
 To do so, right-click anywhere inside the region (except on structures or stacks).
-A pop-up window will appear on the right-hand side of the screen, giving much information on the region such as terrain $\frac{2}{3}$, current ownership $\frac{4}{3}$, and various other elements relative to combat or supply $\frac{5}{3}$ as per Illustration 4.1g below.
+A pop-up window 2 will appear on the right-hand side of the screen, giving much information on the region such as terrain 2, current ownership 4, and various other elements relative to combat or supply 5 as per Illustration 4.1g below.